smaniu/oim/README.md

 ## Dependencies

+The *Makefile* expects GCC 4.9.0 or superior is installed as it uses c++14 features.

 The code needs the Boost C++ library headers.
 It assumes the include files are present in */usr/local/include*.
 If your Boost installation is someplace else, you have to modify the *INCLUDE_DIRS* directive in *Makefile*.
 The binary library does not need to be linked.

 # Methods and usage